meilisearch/specifications/text/0060-refashion-updates-apis.md

 ##### **Fully Qualified `task` object**

-> This fully qualified version appears as response object on `task` dedicated endpoints.
+> This fully qualified version appears as a response object on `task` dedicated endpoints.

 | field   | type    | description                     |
 |---------|---------|---------------------------------|